ignoreintuition/jSchema/README.md

 ## Demo

 A complete working demo of how to load tables, join tables, and aggregate tables can be found in the repository in the demo folder.
+A live demo can be found on the libraries homepage: [live demo](http://resurgencewebdesign.com/refugee/)

 ## How to Use